Help us bring Fr. Rene's story to the world

-Just as the prayer says, our documentary will transcend other films about crime and justice by presenting a tale of hope and love amid unspeakable tragedy.
+Just as the prayer says, our documentary transcends other films about crime and justice by presenting a tale of hope and love amid unspeakable tragedy.

 By showing how Fr.
-Rene selflessly brought light to those in darkness, it will keep his legacy burning bright long after his passing.
-We also plan to offer a comparative glimpse into the life of St. Francis of Assisi through brief reenactments.
+Rene selflessly brought light to those in darkness, it keeps his legacy burning bright.

-After a year of hard work, the film is nearly complete.
+After two years of hard work, the film is complete.

-The compelling documentary footage and interviews we've captured comprise the backbone of the film, but Where There Is Darkness also features a beautifully-shot dramatic retelling of the case...
+The documentary footage and interviews we've captured comprises the backbone of the film, but Where There Is Darkness also features a beautifully-shot dramatic retelling of the case...